nurbilu/chat_game_proj/General_fixs_&_errors.md

  4848896:error:10000438:SSL routines:OPENSSL_internal:TLSV1_ALERT_INTERNAL_ERROR:..\..\third_party\boringssl\src\ssl\tls_record.cc:592:SSL alert number 80 - fix error first - dont let to run the code properly - fix error first , have also an error for the character create - fix error first for DB first - probably wiil fix the character create problem too (done - fixed - check again - suppose to be ok - happens every some updates)

 (estimated time frame: 9-12 hours)(done)
-   1.Z. adjust the display design of the library for crads , scrollspy and etc () 1.a. understand and create an expalnation for the offcanvas toggle icon (done) 1.b. finish card tables design (almost done) - remove the seethrough effect from the cards flip (done) 1.c. finish total lib design (almost done) - complete implementation of to left button(done)
+   1.Z. adjust the display design of the library for cards , scrollspy and etc (almost done) - fix the expand/collapse seperate to each card (done)
+   1.a. understand and create an expalnation for the offcanvas toggle icon (done) 1.b. finish card tables design (almost done) - remove the seethrough effect from the cards flip (done) 1.c. finish total lib design (almost done) - complete implementation of to left button(done)